 If you have lots of birds it's also better value to buy in bulk, you can save a fortune this way rather than buying small amounts at a time.
 Contact your local pet or animal feeds supplier, and purchase your bird seed mix by the sack load, and if you can't or don't want to fetch it most will deliver it for you.

 I have been feeding my birds this way for years and never had any problems, even when breeding.

-Feeding pet birds requires you to give an assortment of alternative foods, such as fresh fruit and vegetables, to add variety to your small pet birds diet and help with their health (this is covered in more detail in a separate article).
+Feeding pet birds require you to give an assortment of alternative foods, such as fresh fruit and vegetables, to add variety to your small pet birds' diet and help with their health (this is covered in more detail in a separate article).
 Green vegetables and fresh tree fruit (avoid the pips or seeds) are good for your pet birds and easily obtained.
 Most vine fruits are also OK, plus melon, tomato, bread, unsweetened biscuits.
 Your birds will also love chickweed, dandelion leaves, and carrots.
 But see my other article 'Feeding pet birds - A brief outline of alternative foods to give to your small pet birds' for more information.